USS Bowfin Submarine Museum

 This changed during WWI as German U-boats sank numerous British and American merchant and military ships in the Atlantic and by 1916 the attacks to shipping nearly starved the British population.
 Both Britain and the U.S. despised U-boats and Britain even proposed outlawing them.

 Pearl Harbor Dec 7th 1941

-By the time Pearl Harbor was attacked the U.S. submarine fleet numbered 55 fleet size submarines and 18 medium sized S-boats in the Pacific with 38 submarines elsewhere and 73 under construction.
+By the time Pearl Harbor was attacked the U.S. submarine fleet numbered 55 fleet size boats and 18 medium-sized S-boats in the Pacific.
+There were 38 more elsewhere and 73 under construction.
 It was the largest submarine force of all the Allied countries.
-By the end of the war the U.S. had completed 228 submarines.
+By the end of the war, the U.S. had completed 228 subs.

 The submarine fleet would become the most effective weapon in the US Navy arsenal.
 The fleet comprised only 2% of the naval force but accounted for destroying 30% of the Japanese Navy and over 60% of the Japanese merchant fleet, despite the first year struggles with defective torpedoes.